albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Order Number

-An order number is a 10-digit number as shown next:
+Take the example of an order number for *Build-to-Order* items, represented as a 10-digit number:

 ```
 0980810031
 ```

-The exception is for Stock, whose orders have a `-` as their second digit:
+There is an exception for *Build-to-Stock* items, whose orders have a `-` as their second digit:

 ```
 0-21200545